techidaily/site-games-able/source/_posts/navigating-steams-updated-stance-on-artificial-intelligence-in-gaming.md

 > "Using the in-game overlay, players can easily submit a report when they encounter content that they believe should have been caught by appropriate guardrails on AI generation."

- Considering how often people get around AI guardrails, such as when people use[jailbreaks on ChatGPT](https://www.makeuseof.com/what-are-chatgpt-jailbreaks/) , it's very likely that some games using AI will fall foul of Steam's policies.
+ Considering how often people get around AI guardrails, such as when people use [jailbreaks on ChatGPT](https://www.makeuseof.com/what-are-chatgpt-jailbreaks/) , it's very likely that some games using AI will fall foul of Steam's policies.
 That is as long as players actually report the content breaking the rules.

 ### 4\.
 Gamers Will Need to Look Out for AI Disclosures